-- host VINS conferences and workshops
+- Help VINS conferences and workshops

-- assist the executive director on academic research studies including literature review, data processing, and analysis
+- Assist the executive director on academic research studies including literature review, data processing, and analysis

 You are encouraged to apply this position, if you:

-- genuinely interested in research and capable of executing research projects with little supervision
+- Genuinely interested in research and capable of executing research projects with little supervision

-- have proven ability to use sophisticated econometric tools to analyze complex financial data on a large scale
+- Have proven ability to use sophisticated econometric tools to analyze complex financial data on a large scale

-- be able to conduct research and write research papers/reports in both English and Mandarin with a high level of fluency
+- Be able to conduct research and write research papers/reports in both English and Mandarin with a high level of fluency

-- be awarded Ph.D./ABD degree in Finance/Statistics/Econometrics in recent years
+- Be awarded Ph.D./ABD degree in Finance/Statistics/Econometrics in recent years

-- be familiar with Chinese financial markets, and have strong background in finance and statistics
+- Be familiar with Chinese financial markets, and have strong background in finance and statistics

 About NYU Shanghai: